Skip to main content

 What made it hard.

-B2B requirements — company accounts, net terms, per-customer price lists — are exactly what generic commerce themes don’t handle, which is how the plugin sprawl happened in the first place.
+B2B requirements like company accounts, net terms, and per-customer price lists are exactly what generic commerce themes don’t handle.
+That’s how the plugin sprawl started.
 The migration had to land those workflows on native platform primitives, carry 17 brands’ spec tables across, and do it without pausing a working store.

 What we ran